Dernière mise à jour: 3 juin 2022

 Compliance with data protection regulations is very important to PAUL HARTMANN AG (hereinafter referred to as "HARTMANN", "we" or "us").
 We would therefore like to inform you in the following about the processing of your personal data, in particular about the purposes of the respective data processing and the data categories processed, subdivided according to individual services or forms of use and about the rights to which you are entitled.
 With regard to the related terms, such as "personal data" or "processing", we refer to the relevant definitions in Art.
 4 General Data Protection Regulation (GDPR).

-If you are a shareholder, customer, supplier of or applicant at HARTMANN, you will find information on processing your personal data in the form of a PDF here:
+If you are a shareholder, customer, supplier of or applicant at HARTMANN, you will find information on the processing of your personal data here:

 We kindly ask you to inform yourself regularly about the content of our data protection declaration.
 We will adapt the data protection declaration as soon as changes in the data processing carried out by us make this necessary.
 We will inform you as soon as the changes require a cooperative action on your part (e.g. consent) or other individual notification.

 N.V.
 Paul HARTMANN S.A.